PTX-Interface-Specification/ptx-specification/README.md

 transport fleets.

 PTX is especially relevant for:
-- Public transport operators and PTO-owned fleets
+- Public transport operators (PTOs) and fleet owners
-- Transport authorities and regulators
+- Public transport authorities (PTAs) and regulators
 - C-ITS OBU vendors
-- IBIS / ITCS / fleet management system vendors
+- ITCS or AVL system vendors
 - Integrators, engineering consultancies, and ITS suppliers

 The goal of PTX is to define a stable, interoperable interface so that: